ElektraInitiative/libelektra/doc/help/kdb-check.md

    Error on closing the key database.

-So if the following number was returned `9` the user could figure out more detail by considering the bits: `00001001` The user would know that their was a warning on open and an error on get.
+So if the following number was returned `9` the user could figure out more detail by considering the bits: `00001001` The user would know that there was a warning on open and an error on get.

 If a plugin name is given, checks will only be done on the given plugin.
 The returned values for a check on a plugin are returned as much simpler numbers.